 Potassium levels are checked when you have your blood drawn.
 Normal potassium levels are between 3.5 and 5.0 mEg/L. If your blood work shows a potassium level is 5.1 or higher, then your healthcare team will get in touch with you right away.

 Only 57% of kidney patients with a history of high potassium understand the term hyperkalemia.

-48% of kidney hyperkalemia/high
+48% of kidney about a diagnosis of hyperkalemia/high